SuxPorT/100-days-code-python-bootcamp/beginner/day-02/README.md

-# Day 02 - Beginner - Understanding Data Types and How to Manipulate Strings
+# Day 02

+## Understanding Data Types and How to Manipulate Strings